sausagejohnson/OrxConfigTemplateToWikiConverter/README.md

 ## What does it do?

-The SettingsTemplate.ini https://github.com/orx/orx/blob/master/code/bin/SettingsTemplate.ini is our source of truth when data config properties are added or changed.
+The https://github.com/orx/orx/blob/master/code/bin/SettingsTemplate.ini and https://github.com/orx/orx/blob/master/code/bin/CreationTemplate.ini are our source of truth when data config properties are added or changed on the wiki pages.
 We change the format a little on the wiki by hand.
 This is very labourious.

-The program simple takes the SettingsTemplate.ini file and creates a new file suitable for cutting and pasting into the wiki to reduce the effort required to keep the wiki in sync with the data config files.
+The program simple takes both files and creates a new formatted versions suitable for cutting and pasting into the wiki to reduce the effort required to keep the wiki in sync with the data config files.

 ## How to use it?

 You can either take the source file (main.cpp) and compile this yourself, or take a copy of the .exe.
 When you have an executable, simply run it.
-The program will use your $ORX environment variable to locate the SettingsTemplate.ini file in your orx repo and create the wiki formatted file for you automatically.
-It is created next to the original file.
+The program will use your $ORX environment variable to locate the .ini files in your orx repo and create the wiki formatted file for you automatically.
+They are created next to the original files.

-## What about CreationTemplate.ini?

-That will come next.

 ## Where is the wiki?